midnightbreakfast/web/_src/magazine/_posts/issue003/2014-08-27-merritt-tierce.md

 “I do anything I can to avoid speaking to people,” Merritt Tierce tells me about twenty minutes into our interview.
 I’m not exactly sure how to react.
 Should I be offended?
 Should I take it as a cue to try to wrap things up?
 Instead, I sit back and let the author keep going.
 She might not <em>like</em> talking, sure, but I’ve already figured out in the short time we’ve spent in conversation that she has a lot to say — and a lot that should be said.
 We don’t hang up for another twenty-five minutes.

-Tierce is the author of <cite>Love Me Back</cite>, a debut novel with bite.
+Tierce is the author of <cite>[Love Me Back](http://www.indiebound.org/book/9780385538077)</cite>, a debut novel with bite.
 The book follows emotionally detached young mother Marie through her jobs at various Texas restaurants.
 Based heavily on Tierce’s own experiences — she too worked in food service and had two young children by age twenty-one — <cite>Love Me Back</cite> is an exploration of voice.
 Tierce’s often poetic language bends, twists, and broods as she recounts Marie’s thoughts and exploits through a series of interwoven shorts.
 The book is at once beautiful, sexy, and uncomfortable.

 A week after digesting one of the most unique reading experiences I’ve ever had, I spoke to Tierce via Skype — she in Dallas, me in Brooklyn.
-She tapped a pen she was holding in her hand on the table in between questions as she spoke, and we talked about <cite>Love Me Back<cite>, her work with the Texas Equal Access Fund (which she’s leaving at the end of August in order to write full-time), and what it’s like to tell someone you’re a writer for real.
+She tapped a pen she was holding in her hand on the table in between questions as she spoke, and we talked about <cite>Love Me Back</cite>, her work with the Texas Equal Access Fund (which she’s leaving at the end of August in order to write full-time), and what it’s like to tell someone you’re a writer for real.
 (Spoiler: It’s <em>good</em>.)

 ***